March 17, 2011 - 9:49am — lauralee

 Some programming ideas and resources for beyond storytime and for adults were presented at the fall 2010 conference sessions Beyond Storytime and Adult Programming.

 Parkland Regional Library participates in the TD Summer Reading Club.
-Library staff can access the online SRC Staff Manual as a resource.
 A Summer Reading Club workshop is held annually at Parkland to help libraries prepare for their summer programs.
 Further details can be obtained by contacting Lindsay McFarlane.

 TeenRC is an online teen reading club.
 Aimed at Canadian teens who love to read, participants post reviews, share their writing, and discuss their favourite (and least favourite) reads with teens and librarians across the country.
 Special events include online chats with authors.
 Parkland Regional Library has no direct involvement with the TeenRC.